Summary of — Clean Code by Robert C Martin — Part 2: Meaningful Names

 Use Solution/Problem domain names

-Most of the readers of your code would be a computer science student in past.
+Most of the readers of your code would be computer-science students in past.
 So if you use

 detectRaceCondition as a method name, they will understand it in a better way.